lucnat/cmc-rnn/README.md

 This is going to write a csv file of 1000 generated vectors of size 8 (this has to be the size the network has actually been trained with).
 Enjoy the ride!

+## char-rnn experiments

+Using the code in `char-rnn` we trained the network with the Koran and with "The Origin Of Species". `/char-rnn-results` contains sample text of 100'000 characters generated from those networks as well as the corresponding checkpoints that allows you to generate more text.

 ## Links